ATU-Project300/DesktopApplication/README.md

 to hold the async stuff.

-It waits for the API to return all of its data (JSON) and passes it to the `OccupyListVar` function.
+It waits for the API to return all of its data (JSON) and passes it to the `OccupyListVarGames` function.

-This function simply iterates through every game in the list, adding them as "`Game`" objects to our "class local" list of Game objects called "`myGames`".
+This function simply iterates through every game in the list, adding them as "`Game`" objects to our "class local" list of Game objects called "`MyGames`".

-We then set the DataContext of the application to the `GameViewModel` class and through the constructor of that class we pass our now full "`myGames`" list.
+We then set the DataContext of the application to the `GameViewModel` class and through the constructor of that class we pass our now full "`MyGames`" list.

-This then allows us to set the contents of the `GameViewModel.myGames` list to the full list containing our data.
+This then allows us to set the contents of the `GameViewModel.MyGames` list to the full list containing our data.

+Emulator data is handled the same way.

 ### ROMs